CEO, ShyftED, Inc.

-As the CEO of Spark Security Solutions, Inc, Ms. Skelly provides strategic business insights for cybersecurity.
+As the CEO of ShyftED, Inc, Ms. Skelly is driving the next generation of security awareness using gamification.
 Skelly, a former Army Explosive Ordnance Disposal Technician, and Chief, Comprehensive Reviews for DHS, has extensive experience which informs her role as an Executive woman in cybersecurity.
-Skelly has 20 years experience providing security and management solutions including personnel, physical, cybersecurity, crisis management, and intelligence.
-In addition, Ms. Skelly has spent several years focusing on the shorting the cyber skills gap through the use of AI and automated, gamified, cyber ranges.
+Skelly draws strategic business insights garnered from 20 years’ experience providing security and management solutions including personnel, physical, cybersecurity, crisis management, awareness, and intelligence.
+In addition, Ms. Skelly has spent several years focusing on the shorting the cyber skills gap through the use of AI, gamified, cyber ranges.
 In 2019 Skelly was recognized as one of the Top 25 Women in Cybersecurity by Cyber Defense Magazine, The Software Report as Top 25 Women Leaders in Cybersecurity, and Top Female Executives, Women World Awards.
-Skelly mentors and coaches for Cyber Patriot, Girls Who Code and, was awarded Women’s Society of Cyberjutsu Mentor of the Year.
+Skelly mentors and coaches for Cyber Patriot, Girls Who Code and, was awarded Women’s Society of Cyberjutsu Mentor of the Year (2019).
+In 2020, Skelly was awarded Top 100 Women in Cybersecurity by Cyber Defense Magazine.

 Lead Security Architect - Azure Storage, Media, and Cloud Edge, Microsoft